 Sports 4 Life, cofounded by the Women’s Sports Foundation and espnW in 2014, was created based on the knowledge that while sports participation offers tremendous life-long benefits – from improved physical health and self-esteem, to better grades in school and enhanced leadership skills – young girls of color are disproportionately excluded.

-The program seeks to increase the participation and retention of African-American and Hispanic girls, ages 11-18, in developmental youth sports programs.
-In 2021, WSF will expand the Sports 4 Life initiative to serve Native American girls, inclusive of American Indian and Alaska Native communities.
+The program seeks to increase the participation and retention of Black, African-American, Hispanic and/or Native American girls, inclusive of American Indian and Alaska Native communities.

-2021 funding is made possible by Sports 4 Life founding partner espnW, Morgan Stanley, Disney, and Katie and Perrie Fund.
+2022 funding is made possible by Sports 4 Life founding partner espnW and Gatorade.

 Deadlines and Relevant Dates